Bug Herding Explained

 One card — one issue

-If you read the examples above, you will have noticed that the initial card was dedicated to two bugs instead of one.
-This is very bad.
-Each issue must have a card to itself, even if the problematic behaviour seems similar.
+It's important not to mix several issues in one card, for example when they are related to the same part of the interface or break it in a similar way.
+Each issue should have its own card, even if the issues seem similar.
 Imagine that your house had a leaky roof and burst water pipes at the same time — both problems mean it'll be very wet inside.
 But the underlying issues are very different.

 Keywords & Search